 Treatments We Offer

-Whether it was a fall on the slopes or a slip on the trail; an overuse injury on the jog route or a wipeout on the lake – let Rhodes PT get you back to your activity better, stronger, and free from pain.
+Whether it was a fall on the slopes or a slip on the trail, an overuse injury on the jog route or a wipeout on the lake, let Rhodes PT get you back to your activity better, stronger, and free from pain.
 We provide recreational injury therapy for the following activities:

-From professional athlete to weekend warrior we pride ourselves on getting you back faster to the game you love.
+From professional athlete to weekend warrior, we pride ourselves on getting you back to the game you love faster.
 Whether it’s the earliest training stages or the middle of the season, we understand what goes into training and competing at your highest level.
-We specialize in working with the following athletes:
+We specialize in sports physical therapy for the following athletes:

 “It’s going to need surgery” is never a sentence that anyone wants to hear.
 We understand, however, that oftentimes it’s the best (if not only) option.
 We’re here for you every step of the way.
 Did you know it’s actually a really good idea to start PT before your surgery date?
 Our team of specialists can show you stretching and strengthening exercises that will make recovery go even better than expected.
 Operative conditions that our Farmington physical therapy specialists pride ourselves on seeing:

 ACL – MCL – PCL – LCL – Meniscus – Knee Replacement – Hip Replacement – Lumbar Fusion – Discectomy – Cervical Fusion – Rotator Cuff – SLAP tear – Biceps Tendon – Hand/Wrist Surgery – Foot/Ankle Surgery

-ASTM is an incredible intervention for tendon problems, scar tissue, and fascial adhesions.
-ASTM stands for “Augmented Soft Tissue Mobilization”; essentially massage to an area with specialized rehab tools to stimulate the remodeling/re-absorption of scar tissue and the regeneration of degenerated tendons.
-The approach is a non-invasive therapy that works fast and consistently…no meds, no needles, and no surgery.
-Common conditions that respond well to ASTM treatment include
+IASTM is an incredible intervention for tendon problems, scar tissue, and fascial adhesions.
+ASTM stands for “Instrument Assisted Soft Tissue Mobilization” and essentially consists of massage to an area with specialized rehab tools to stimulate the remodeling/re-absorption of scar tissue and the regeneration of degenerated tendons.
+The approach is a non-invasive therapy that works fast and consistently with no meds, no needles, and no surgery.
+Common conditions that respond well to ASTM treatment include:

-Tendinitis/Tendinosis – Rotator Cuff Tendinitis – Hip Tendinitis – Hip Bursitis – Patellar Tendinitis – Achilles Tendinitis – Plantar Fasciitis – Carpal Tunnel – Post-operative scarring
+Tendinitis/Tendinosis – Rotator Cuff Tendinitis – Hip Tendinitis – Hip Bursitis – Patellar Tendinitis – Achilles Tendinitis – Plantar Fasciitis – Carpal Tunnel – Post-Operative Scarring – Tennis and Golfers Elbow